Financial Statement Builder Redesign

 Clear starting point: Instead of forcing multiple workflows into one screen, users now start by choosing their goal.

-Reduced cognitive load: Each flow surfaces relevant options and contextual cues so analysts can immediately recognize what to do next, eliminating the need for users to interpret how the interface maps to their task.
+Reduced cognitive load: Each flow surfaces relevant options and contextual cues so analysts can recognize what to do next, eliminating the need for users to interpret how the interface maps to their task.

 Scalable structure for new statement types: Working closely with engineering, we built and shipped the first two redesigned flows in one week, gathered customer feedback, refined them, and then expanded with additional flows.